gaarangoa/METk/README.md

 Finally, once you have this master table, take a look at a couple of patients and verify that you are getting the expected values.
 Be careful with merging tables, make sure your sample_ids are unique and represent a patient.
 For instance, if your dataset contains patients with different visits (DNA extractions) you may have several samples, therefore using the above code would mix all the samples in a patient.
 You need to consider these scenarios when doing the analysis at the patient level.

 ## How to validate my input data
-METk generates an auxiliary file that has the extracted context from the human genome, if everything goes well your reference allele should match the reference allele on the extracted sequence.
+METk generates an auxiliary file that has the extracted context from the human genome, the reference allele should match the centered allele on the extracted sequence with left and right context.
 If there is a mismatch, it means that your chromosome positions are shifted and need to be corrected.
+Here is a code snippet for doing that:

 ```python
 context_sequences = pd.read_csv('../data/brca/metk/metadata.txt', sep='\t')